 - Adjustable ergonomic for comfort

 - Various function keys on the left side

 Although the keyboard does not offer a wrist pad, the split ergonomic design of the keyboard is adjustable so it allows setting your wrist at an accurate angle.
 The ergonomic keyboard is designed to offer better wrist support which is why considered a good option for carpal tunnel.

 Best Keyboard for Rheumatoid Arthritis Fingers – Buying Guide

 Adaptive keyboards are specially designed to increase the comfort level of users with or without rheumatoid arthritis.
-Also, the soft-touch keys of adaptive keyboards are a great help provider as you just need slight force to register the keystroke.
+Also, the soft-touch keys of adaptive keyboards are a great help as you just need slight force for it to register the keystroke.

-However, there are types of best cheap mechanical keyboards that are considered the best keyboard for arthritic hands include:
+However, there are other types of best cheap mechanical keyboards that are considered the best keyboard for arthritic hands which include:

 - Low profile keyboard (e.g. Logitech keyboard & Corsair k60 pro)

 - Flat & Contracted keyboards (e.g. MoKo ultra-thin foldable keyboard & Apple magic keyboard)

 - Soft-touch keyboards (e.g. Microsoft sculpt keyboard & Kinesis Freestyle edge keyboard)